akakie/OLLI-Teaching/search-f16a.md

 ## Introduction ##

-This course draws heavily on http://goo.gl/apdQTS (from https://about.com).
-Exploring this link will lead you down a long  trail of breadcrumbs about many aspects of internet searching.
-As Wendy Boswell wrote at http://websearch.about.com/od/internetresearch/a/whatissearch.htm, updated
+Boswell describes  three basic types of search tools that people use to find what they are looking for on the Web.
+(Boswell, http://goo.gl/ZTnBNl, updated 20 Feb 2016 )

->   Updated February 20, 2016.
+>  .
 There are three basic types of search tools that most people use to find what they are looking for on the Web (there's more than this, but these are the basics that everyone should start with):

 >>Search Engines - index of selected pages
 >>Subject Directories - index by topic
 >>MetaSearch Tools - index drawn from multiple search engines

 >None of these search tools allow you to search the entire Web; that would be an almost impossible task.
-However, you can use these Web search tools to scour different parts of the Web, obtain different types of information, and broaden your Web search horizons.
+However, >you can use these Web search tools to scour different parts of the Web, obtain different types of information, and >broaden your Web search horizons.

 **Search the Web with Search Engines**